cppalliance/safe-cpp/proposal/draft.md

 It's a feature, not a defect, that the compiler errors when you use an uninitialized or potentially uninitialized object.
 The alternative is a type safety error, such as a null pointer dereference undefined behavior.

-In Rust, objects are _relocated by default_, unless they implement the `Copy` trait,[^copy-trait] in which case they're copied.
-If you want to copy a non-Copy object, implement the `Clone` trait[^clone-trait] and call the `clone` member function.
+In Rust, objects are _relocated by default_, unless they implement the `Copy` trait,[@copy-trait] in which case they're copied.
+If you want to copy a non-Copy object, implement the `Clone` trait[@clone-trait] and call the `clone` member function.

 I think implicit relocation is too surprising for C++ users.
 We're more likely to have raw pointers and legacy references tracking objects, and you don't want to pull the storage out from under them, at least not without some clear token in the source code.
 That's why Safe C++ includes _rel-expression_ and _cpy-expression_.